NeelakantamatamShreya/Sentiment-Analysis-on-Amazon-Reviews-using-ML-Techniques/README.md

 ## 🚀 Features

-* ✅ Data preprocessing and cleaning of raw Amazon review data
+* ✅ Preprocessing and cleaning of raw Amazon review data
 * 🧩 Feature extraction using **CountVectorizer** and **TF-IDF Vectorizer**
-* ⚙️ Model training using multiple ML algorithms:
+* ⚙️ Model training with multiple ML algorithms:

   * Naive Bayes
   * Logistic Regression
   * Random Forest
   * Support Vector Machine (SVM)
 * 🎯 Hyperparameter tuning using **RandomizedSearchCV** and **Nu-SVM**
-* 📈 Model evaluation using accuracy, precision, recall, and F1-score
+* 📈 Evaluation using accuracy, precision, recall, and F1-score
 * 📊 Visualization with confusion matrices and sentiment distribution charts

 ---